 Before cooking, the weight of the chicken includes all the moisture and juices that could be lost during the cooking process.
 This means that if you weigh your chicken before cooking, you may end up with a higher value.
 On the other hand, weighing the chicken after cooking will give you a more accurate measurement of the actual meat you are consuming.

-See also Can you cook tamales in the oven
+See also How to cook a spaghetti squash whole in the oven

 In order to calculate the nutritional value of your chicken accurately, it is recommended to weigh the chicken after it has been cooked.
 This will help you to determine the actual amount of protein, fat, and calories you are consuming.